BoxOfDevs/Functions/README.md

     - remotevase
 Read The License!!!
 ========
-Honestly, make sure you do.
+Please make sure you read the license, upon downloading any file of the software, you agree to all its terms.
+The license may be found [here.] (https://raw.githubusercontent.com/BoxOfDevs/Functions/master/LICENSE)